spazproject/Spaz-Enyo/README.md

     "${APP_PATH}" $@ &
 ````

-With this, I can type `chrometest index.html` and open Spaz Enyo in Chrome. *This won't work if Chrome is already open, though.*
+With this, I can type `./chrometest` and open Spaz Enyo in Chrome. *This won't work if Chrome is already open, though.*

 This should work for OS X, and Linux if you modify the path to the binary.
 You should be able to do something similar on Windows without too much effort.